 Be Cautious Early Game

-For the first five minutes play cautiously.
+For the first five to ten minutes play cautiously.
 Concentrate on getting in last hits to gain card points.
-At around the five to six minute mark, you should hit level five and gain your ultimate.
-After around sic minutes card points should start coming in faster.
+At around the five to ten minute mark, you should hit level five and gain your ultimate.
+After around six minutes card points should start coming in faster.
 Don’t be afraid to jump back and slot cards in and out in this period.
 For example, removing 1 point cards for higher cards.

 if you have a way of using voice comms such as Discord, do it.
 Communication is now more important than ever to warn teammates of incoming enemies.
 The map is now more complicated, as well as being tighter, so you need to be aware of what’s going on at all times.